lbl-srg/soep/doc-design/source/useCases.rst

 Modelica Buildings library integration in OpenStudio
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This use case describes how to synchronize the Modelica library with its
+This use case describes how to synchronize the Modelica library with
+the data structure used by the OpenStudio Model Library.
-OpenStudio representation.
-The OpenStudio representation will be used
+The OpenStudio Model Library will be used
 for integrating OpenStudio measures, and other OpenStudio code
-that interacts with the Modelica representation such as the graphical
+such as its graphical editor that interacts with the Modelica models.
-editor.
 The problem being addressed is that the Modelica library is frequently
-updated, and we want to have *one* representation of the model connectors,
+updated, and we want to have *one* representation of the connectors,
-parameters, documenation and graphical layout.
+parameters, documenation and graphical layout of the models, and
+also check for potential incompatible model changes during the development
+of the Modelica Library.

 ===========================  ===================================================